Tony Bennett: 1926–1943: Family and education

 Anthony Dominick Benedetto was born on August 3, 1926, at St. John's Hospital in Long Island City, Queens, in New York City.
 His parents were grocer John Benedetto and seamstress Anna, and he was the first member of his family to be born in a hospital.
 In 1906, John had emigrated from Podargoni, a rural eastern district of the southern Italian city of Reggio Calabria; he was a member of the local ethnic Greek community (Griko people).
 Anna had been born in the U.S. shortly after her parents also emigrated from the Calabria region in 1899.
-Other relatives came over as well as part of the mass migration of Italians to America.
+Other relatives were also part of the mass migration of Italians to America.
 Tony grew up with an older sister, Mary, and an older brother, John Jr. With a father who was ailing and unable to work, the children grew up in poverty.
 John Sr. instilled in his son a love of art and literature, and a compassion for human suffering, but died when Tony was ten years old.

-Bennett grew up listening to Al Jolson, Eddie Cantor, Judy Garland, and Bing Crosby as well as jazz artists such as Louis Armstrong, Jack Teagarden, and Joe Venuti.
+Bennett grew up listening to Al Jolson, Eddie Cantor, Judy Garland, and Bing Crosby, as well as jazz artists such as Louis Armstrong, Jack Teagarden, and Joe Venuti.
 His uncle Dick was a tap dancer in vaudeville, giving him an early window into show business, and his uncle Frank was the Queens borough library commissioner.
-By age 10 he was already singing, and performed at the opening of the Triborough Bridge, standing next to Mayor Fiorello La Guardia who patted him on the head.
+By age 10 he was already singing, and performed at the opening of the Triborough Bridge, standing next to Mayor Fiorello La Guardia, who patted him on the head.
 Drawing was another early passion of his; he became known as the class caricaturist at P.S.
 141 and anticipated a career in commercial art.
-He began singing for money at age 13, performing as a singing waiter in several Italian restaurants around his native Queens.
+He began singing for money at the age of 13, performing as a singing waiter in several Italian restaurants around his native Queens.

-Bennett attended New York's School of Industrial Art where he studied painting and music and would later appreciate their emphasis on proper technique.
-But he dropped out at age 16 to help support his family.
+Bennett attended New York's School of Industrial Art, where he studied painting and music, and would later appreciate their emphasis on proper technique.
+However, he dropped out at the age of 16 to help support his family.
 He worked as a copy boy and runner for the Associated Press in Manhattan and in several other low-skilled, low-paying jobs.
 He mostly set his sights on a professional singing career, returning to performing as a singing waiter, playing and winning amateur nights all around the city, and enjoying a successful engagement at a Paramus, New Jersey, nightclub.